pascal-giguere/mastofeed/README.md

-# Mastofeed
+# Mastofeed 📬

-Publish an RSS feed to Mastodon
+Post new RSS feed items to Mastodon.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-## Prerequisite
+## Prerequisites

 Mastofeed requires that you use a Mastodon bot account and generate an access token for it.